jjvanzon/JJs-Reference-Architecture/code-style.md

 One might be surprised to find `types` hidden away behind a single file name.
 It may harm the overview of the different pieces of code.

 Exceptions:
-It does not count for nested `classes`.
-Also a single `class` can be spread among files, if they are `partial classes`.
-This guideline might also be ignored if the amount of `classes` becomes really big.
+This guideline does not apply to `classes` nested inside other `classes`.
+Also, a single `class` can be split across multiple files if they are `partial classes`.
+This guideline may also be ignored if there are a large number of `classes`.

 ### No Lone Classes

-It might not be handy to have a lot of folders just containing one or very few `classes`.
-Consider moving those `classes` into other folders.
-Another solution could be to put them all together, in a `Helpers` folder for instance.
+Having many folders that only contain one or few `classes` may not be very handy.
+Consider moving those `classes` to other folders or putting them together in a `Helpers` folder.

 Comments